conradojordan/cjchess/README.md

 # CJChess

+### This is currently a work in progress (WIP).

-Chess engine implemented in GO
+Chess engine implemented in GO.
+It uses bitboards for board representation.